eMahtab/design-whatsapp/README.md

 The only time a message is stored on WhatsApp’s servers is if the recipient cannot receive it (maybe they’re offline or don’t have a WhatsApp account).
 In cases like those, the message(s) you sent are automatically deleted off of WhatsApp’s server in 30 days’ time.

+**Once Whatsapp recieves a delivery acknowledgement for a message, the message gets deleted from Whatsapp's database.**

 !["Whatsapp"](whatsapp.PNG?raw=true)